HrideshSingh/GD_2022_19BCE7102/README.md

 I've taken a new course of action.

-You must first enter each member of Team A.
+1)You must first enter each member of Team A.

-Then type in every Team B character.
+2)Then type in every Team B character.

-The finished board is shown.
+3)The finished board is shown.

-You are now asked which Team A character you would want to relocate.
+4)You are now asked which Team A character you would want to relocate.

-The action you wish to take with the chosen character follows.
+5)The action you wish to take with the chosen character follows.

-Both the character and the revised board are updated.
+6)Both the character and the revised board are updated.

-You are now asked which character from Team B you would want to relocate.
+7)You are now asked which character from Team B you would want to relocate.

-The action you wish to take with the chosen character follows.
+8)The action you wish to take with the chosen character follows.

-Both the character and the revised board are updated.
+9)Both the character and the revised board are updated.

-There is no end to this cycle.
+10)There is no end to this cycle.

-To keep things simple, only one viewpoint—both Player perspectives—is used to assess right-left orientation.
+11)To keep things simple, only one viewpoint—both Player perspectives—is used to assess right-left orientation.